 \section{Conclusion}

-We have conducted a comprehensive mechanistic analysis to understand where and how VideLLMs extract and propagate video and text information for VideoQA tasks.
-Our study reveals that temporal reasoning initiates from the encoding of spatiotemporal representations among video tokens during the early-to-middle layers through active cross-frame interactions.
-This processed information is then transferred to semantically aligned temporal concept tokens in the question.
-Furthermore, we have observed that critical information needed to determine the correct answers is conveyed to the last position tokens in the middle-to-late layers, eventually contributing to answer generation.
-These effective pathways alone prove sufficient for solving VideoQA tasks.
-Our findings provide practical insights into the internal working mechanisms of VideoLLMs and open new research directions for their interpretability and generalization.
+We have conducted a comprehensive mechanistic analysis to understand the spatial and temporal dynamics of information extraction and propagation within VideoLLMs for VideoQA tasks.
+Our study reveals that temporal reasoning is initiated by the formation of spatiotemporal representations of video tokens during the early-to-middle layers, driven by active cross-frame interactions.
+This processed visual information is then selectively transferred to semantically aligned temporal keywords within the question.
+Furthermore, we observe that the critical information required for final decision-making is conveyed to the final token during the middle-to-late layers, where it culminates in answer generation.
+These sparse pathways prove sufficient for effectively solving VideoQA tasks.
+Our findings provide practical insights into the internal working mechanisms of VideoLLMs and pave the way for future research into their interpretability and architectural generalization.